miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 Okay, here are the requested outputs based on the provided article text:

-* **Author Summary:**
-    In this piece, I pit Grok 3 against ChatGPT on a complex SEO analysis using extensive Google Search Console data to see who could handle the task and at what cost.
-My findings reveal that Grok 3 managed the demanding query for free while ChatGPT required a paid subscription, demonstrating the shifting competitive dynamics and differing value propositions in the current AI landscape.

 * **Title/Headline Ideas:**
     * Grok 3 vs. ChatGPT Plus: A Head-to-Head SEO Analysis Showdown
     * Free vs. Paid AI: Testing Grok and ChatGPT on Complex Google Search Console Data